natexlee/peggo/README.md

 ### Setup

-To get started we must register the validator's Ethereum key.
+To get started we must first register the validator's Ethereum key.
 This key will be used to sign claims going from Ethereum to Umee, in addition to signing any transactions sent to Ethereum (batches or validator set updates).